limkokhole/IP-Classes/README.md

     Invalid IP, try again
     Abort.

-    $ ip-classes 127.000.000.001 #this consider valid since ping/curl also can works 127.000.000.001 is a Localhost (Loopback) IP
+    $ ip-classes 127.000.000.001 #this consider valid since 1 is valid octal, compatible with ping/curl.
+    127.000.000.001 is a Localhost (Loopback) IP

 <code>#but 8 is not a valid octal number, compatible with ping/curl, e.g.(and [See here.](https://stackoverflow.com/a/33027136/1074998)):</code>